epinio/docs/docs/references/routing_secrets.md

   1. Is the Secret marked with `epinio.io/routing` ?
   1. Is the Secret in the application's namespace ?
   1. Does the application route match the domain covered by the Secret ?
-  1. If the application chart is a cutom chart, does it support routing secrets ?
+  1. If the application chart is a custom chart, does it support routing secrets ?